Dropbox a Crystal Ball of Cloud Computing Pros & Cons

 And like anything with that much power, there are risks.
 Using this type of syncing and backup service without understanding the risks and rewards is like driving a Ducati motorcycle without peering into the crystal ball of accidents that take the lives of bikers every year.
 If you are going to ride the machine, know your limits.

 … all files stored on Dropbox servers are encrypted (AES-256) and are inaccessible without your account password.
-(Quoted from PCWorl)
+Quote from PCWorld

 But there is an even bigger issue that this exposes about the world of cloud computing in general: anytime your data lives on a device that you don’t own, you lose a certain amount of control over what happens to it.
 Here is just a sampling of factors that can affect the privacy and confidentiality of your cloud-stored data: